Structure II

 Ruppert, Karl & John H. Denison, Jr. Archaeological Reconnaissance in Campeche, Quintana Roo, & Peten.
 Publication 543.
 Washington D.C.
 Carnegie Institution of Washington.
 1943, p.
 56

 Ruppert, Karl & John H. Denison, Jr. Archaeological Reconnaissance in Campeche, Quintana Roo, & Peten.
-Publication 543.
-Washington D.C.
+Pub.
+543. Washington D.C.
 Carnegie Institution of Washington.
-1943: fig. 67b & c
+1943: fig. 67b&c

 Chris Jones, writing about twin-pyramid groups in Tikal, makes a very interesting observation.
 He writes: